About gay male sexuality

 Telling people you are gay

-Before you decide to ‘come out’, you should consider who you will tell and what their reaction may be.
-Coming out is a long process.
-Be prepared for both positive and negative reactions.
+Be prepared for both positive and negative reactions when you come out.
 For some people, coming out is a positive step.
-For others, it is an unnecessary complication.
+For others, it’s an unnecessary complication.
 Decide on a time and place when you can speak openly and honestly, and when there are no distractions around.

 Knowing whether someone else is gay